adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 cv2.destroyAllWindows()
 ```

-# HERE IS THIS IMAGE USED:
+# THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/pic_1.jpg)

-#HERE IS THIS IMAGE USED:
+#  THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/pic_2.jpg)